exyi/coberec/docs/thesis/approaches.md

 }
 ```

-This example will run a HTTP GET request to the url `/users/NAME` when we call `GetUser("NAME")`.
+This example will run an HTTP GET request to `/users/NAME` when we call `GetUser("NAME")`.
-Of course, we have to define the methods and the input and output types (the `User` in this case), but otherwise the boilerplate is reduced to bare minimum.
+Of course, we still have to define the methods and the input and output types (the `User` in this case), but otherwise the boilerplate is reduced to the bare minimum.

-With runtime code generation, we significantly reduce the performance problem with throughput.
-On the other hand, startup time may rise significantly.
+With runtime code generation, we significantly reduce the performance problem with throughput while the startup time may rise significantly.
-Furthermore, it is quite unfriendly to runtime which can not JIT new code - such as WebAssembly.
+Furthermore, it is quite unfriendly to runtimes which do not use JIT - such as .NET on mobile devices or WebAssembly.
-This did not used to be a big concern for the .NET community, but maybe we will a shift in the future, if WebAssembly-based computing gains traction.
+This limitation did not used to be a big concern for the .NET community, but maybe we will a shift in the future, if WebAssembly-based computing gains traction.

-In a similar fashion, relying heavily on reflection and runtime code generation afflicts tree shaking using dotnet linker.
+Similarly, relying heavily on Reflection and runtime code generation afflicts tree shaking using .NET IL linker.
-It is not impossible to use it, but the need to register the types referenced by reflection makes the usage less streamlined and the linker itself is less efficient.
+It is not impossible to use it, but the need to register all types referenced by Reflection makes the usage less streamlined and the linker less efficient.

-As we will show in the Design (TODO: link) section, Linq Expression from the .NET framework had very significant influence on the design of our API.
+As we will show in the Design (TODO: link) section, Linq Expression from the .NET framework had a very significant influence on the design of our API.
 Even though we do not generate bytecode at runtime but C# code before compilation, the expression tree looks very similar.

 ## F# type providers

 At the time of writing this work, C# does not have any mechanism for making compiler plugins or macros.
-However, other .NET language, F# has a way to write compiler plugins.
+However, F#, another .NET language, has support for type providers.
-It is called type providers, since it is a type parametrized by a string configuration options.
+Type providers are types parametrized by some configuration options - the provider is a plugin that generates the type during compilation.
-There are some limitations, but the plugin is free to use the options in arbitrary code that produces a new type.
+There are some limitations, but the plugin is free to use the options in an arbitrary F​# code that produces a new type.
-Unlike macros in many other languages, this mechanism may generate not only code, but also new API.
+Unlike macros in many other languages, this mechanism may generate new API, not only expressions or statements.

-It is used to create types based on example JSON files, OpenAPI schema, database schema and even result schema of SQL queries.
+Type providers are used to create types based on example JSON files, OpenAPI schema, database schema and even result schema of SQL queries.
 (TODO links)

-There are two options for writing the type provider.
+There are two options for writing a type provider.
-Either it is **erasing**, then it is only a virtual type and all method invocations on it are inlined by the F# compiler.
+Either it is **erasing**, then the type will not exist in the resulting assembly, and the F# compiler inlines all method invocations on it.
-Such type may only be used in F# as other compilers do not understand the types.
+Such type may only be used in F# as other compilers do not understand type providers.
 Alternatively, the type provider may be **generative** - create a real .NET type.
-In that case, the type may be from C# or any other .NET language - it is just a matter of referencing the F# project.
+In that case, we may use the type from C# or any other .NET language - it is just a matter of referencing the F# project.
 Unfortunately for the C# developers, not many type providers are generative, so this scenario not used in practice all too much.

-We really like the concept of type providers, but the F# compiler API is unfortunately quite cumbersome.
+F# type providers are a neat technology that inspires similar features in other languages, but the F# compiler API is unfortunately quite cumbersome.
-It would be nice to steal the ease of use for the end users, but we do not see a way to replicate it for C#.
+It would be nice to steal the ease of use for the type provider users, but we do not see a way to replicate it in C#.

 ## Scala macros

-Scala is another functional programming language and it has a very capable macro system.
+Scala is a functional programming language with a very capable macro system.
 Scala macros are similar to F# type providers - macros are basically plugins to the Scala compiler.
 However, it is not only a separate type created from simple metadata.
+Scala macros look like functions, but are replaced with an expression returned by the macro.
-Scala macros look like a function, but can also inspect and modify the expression provided in arguments.
+The macros can also inspect and modify the expression provided in arguments.

 For example, a common test library ScalaTest contains an [`assert` macro](https://www.scalatest.org/user_guide/using_assertions) that looks like a plain old `assert` function.
-However, it inspects the asserted expression and raises a nice error message explaining why the expression is false.
+However, it inspects the asserted expression and raises a helpful error message explaining why the expression is false.
-Clearly, such level of integration with the calling code is not going to be possible with code generation.
+Clearly, such a level of integration with the calling code is not going to be possible with code generation.

 Another common macro library is [Chimney](https://github.com/scalalandio/chimney).
-Its purpose is to simplify mapping between similar types, similar to a reflection-base .NET library [AutoMapper](https://automapper.org/).
+Its purpose is to simplify mapping between similar types, similar to a reflection-base [AutoMapper](https://automapper.org/).
 Both of these libraries reduce the boilerplate code in a similar fashion, while Chimney does not have a runtime cost and mapping errors will arise during compilation, not at runtime.

 Scala macros are written in standard Scala code that runs at compilation.
 The macro is basically a function that gets its arguments as expression trees and returns another expression tree.
-To create an expression, we do not even have to any API - Scala has a syntax to create them.
+To create an expression, we do not even have to use any API - Scala has a syntax to create them.
-String literal prefixed with `q` returns the expression that is written inside; `q"1 + 2"` return an addition expression of the two constants.
+String literal prefixed with `q` returns the expression that is written in the quotes; `q"1 + 2"` returns an addition expression of the two constants.
-As usual Scala string literals, the expression literal may be parametrized by other expressions and types.
+As usual Scala string literals, the expression literal may be parametrized by expressions and types.
-For example `q"(${myExpr}.asInstanceOf[Double] * 1.2).asInstanceOf[${expectedType}]"` multiplies `myExpr` by 1.2 while performing the type conversions.
+For example `q"($myExpr.asInstanceOf[Double] * 1.2).asInstanceOf[$expectedType]"` multiplies `myExpr` by 1.2 while performing the type conversions.
-Note it is not the same as working with strings - we do not have to worry about parenthesis around `${myExpr}`.
+Note it is not the same as working with strings - we do not have to worry about parenthesis around `$myExpr`.

-The `q` literal makes writing macros very accessible, since the users do not have to learn any new API for building them.
+The `q` literal makes writing macros very accessible, since the users do not have to learn any almost new API.
-Also, the macro language is not limited in any way as we may see in many other languages - it is just Scala code.
+Also, the macro language is not limited in any way as we may see in many other languages - it is any Scala code.

 ## D `mixin`

 D is another statically typed compiled language.
-D supports static evaluation - almost any code may interpreted by the compiler during compilation.
+It supports static evaluation - the D compiler can interpret almost any code during compilation.
-By itself, static evaluation may just seem like a useful optimization.
+By itself, static evaluation may only seem like an optimization.
 However, in D, we can use it to generate blocks of code and include it anywhere in modules, class declarations, function bodies, etc.

-We do it by using the `mixin` keyword - it looks like a function, but includes the string parameter in its place.
+We do it by using the `mixin` keyword - it looks like a function, and it works like `eval` from Javascript.
+Since D is not an interpreted language, `eval` would make little sense, so `mixin` only works at compile time.
+The compiler statically evaluates the argument and replaces `mixin` with the string value.
 As a simple demonstration of the concept, this is a mixin Hello World:

 ```dlang